shaosHumbleAccount/roso_viz/README.md

 1. Please make sure that the rosoviz.ini file in placed in the same directory as the executable.
 2. Roso_viz and your program could be run on different computers, just change the IP address and port defined in rosoviz.h and rosoviz.ini accordingly.
+3. Only one Roso_viz will work if you start multiple instances, unless you set them to different ports.

 Dependencies
 -------------------------------